uclagiving/uclafund-site/wp-content/plugins/so-widgets-bundle/readme.txt

 - **Accordion:** Squeeze a lot of content into a small space.
 - **Anything Carousel:** Display images, text, or any other content in a carousel.
+- **Blog:** Display blog posts in a list or grid.
+Choose a design that suits your content.
 - **Button:** A simple button widget with a variety of styling options.
 - **Call To Action:** Get users moving in the right direction.
 - **Contact Form:** A lightweight contact form builder.